5 habits of highly effective CIOs

 Throughout my decades-long career in the financial industry—including a 20-year stint as a chief investment officer (CIO) at a California public utility—I’ve either sat on or worked with numerous investment committees.
 It probably comes as no surprise, then, that I’ve seen a tremendous amount of variation in what organizations believe to be a best-practice approach to running an investment program.
 And, to be clear, I see this as perfectly normal, for the simple reason that each organization has its own unique structure, mission and investing goals—so what makes the most sense for one doesn’t necessarily make the most sense for another.

 Simply put, my time in this industry has taught me that there’s no one-size-fits-all approach to managing an investment program.
 However, over the years, there are a handful of habits that I’ve noticed the most effective CIOs all tend to share.
-Of these, there are four that I believe make for the most effective decision-making.
+Of these, there are five that I believe make for the most effective decision-making.
 Let’s dive in and take a look.

 1. Remember the people you serve